 Q: What defines a military watch?

-Q: What are the industry accepted usage recommendations?
+Q: What are the industry accepted water resistance recommendations?

 A: The following usage recommendations are accepted by most watch manufacturers.

 - Water-resistant to 30 meters (100 feet/3atm).
 Will withstand splashes of water but should not be worn in contact with water.
 In respect of watches made by ourselves a 30m/99ft rating normally only applies to watches that use a plexiglas or acrylic crystal and are based on 1960's (or earlier) designs where it is impractical to use a glass crystal because it would radically change the appearance of the watch.

 - Water-tested to 50 meters (165 feet/5atm).
 Suitable for swimming in shallow water such as crossing rivers and in a pool.

 - Water-tested to 100 meters (330 feet/10atm).
 Suitable for swimming and snorkeling.